kylebakerio/a-super-sky/README.md

 - better method for changing moon rise/set position than a-scene rotation
 - enable better control of sun/moon trajectory through sky
 - cause sun/moon/stars to optionally affect scene lighting
+- code could be cleaner and more well tested--it's really something I shared as soon as I threw it together and got it working.
+"Better rough than never."